loafey/master-thesis/Thesis/Last_Last_todo.md

   Has the type of k changed in the process?
 I have not read your typing rules in enough detail to know, but it feels fishy.
 7. 22b: The reader won't need a complete and detailed explanation if you include a link to the actual code somewhere.
 So please do that.

-8. New: detail: p21: the last cell of the table does not quite fit: I suggest you shrink the width of the first column to fix it.
+*FIXED* 8.
+New: detail: p21: the last cell of the table does not quite fit: I suggest you shrink the width of the first column to fix it.

 *FIXED: Added an important note that this must be fulfilled* 9.
 28: OK, but note that the semantics is just a function, and a "user" could call that function with anything of the right type (any rho : Var -> List Reg).
 Perhaps you are saved by "Lastly, the number of registers 𝜌 maps the variable 𝑥 to must be exactly ⟦Γ(𝑥)⟧R , i.e |𝜌(𝑥)| = ⟦Γ(𝑥)⟧R ."?
 If so, explain that (briefly).